List of Furth mountains in the British Isles

 This is a list of Furth mountains in Britain and Ireland by height.
 Furths are defined as mountains that meet the classification criteria to be a Scottish Munro, including being over 3000 ft in elevation, but which are furth of (i.e. "outside" of) Scotland.
 They are also called Welsh Munros, Irish Munros, and English Munros respectively, or the three-thousanders, (Note: A derivation of the Himalayan Eight-thousander) as in The Welsh 3000 challenge.

 Some Furth definitions add a topographical prominence above 30 m, akin to a Scottish Murdo, however the official Scottish Mountaineering Club ("SMC") lists includes Furths with a prominence below this level.
 (Note: 33 of the 34 SMC Furths have a prominence above 30 m, however, Caher West Top in Ireland, has a prominence of 24 m.)
-Applying the Real Munro definition to a Furth, requires a prominence above 150 m, akin to a Marilyn, and these 14 Furths are marked with (‡) in the tables below.
+14 Furths have a prominence above 150 m, making them also Marilyns.
+These Furths, which are the non-Scottish equivalents of "Marilyn Munros" or "Real Munros", are marked with (‡) in the tables below.

-The SMC lists 34 Furths: six in England, 15 in Wales, and 13 on Ireland.
+The SMC lists 34 Furths: six in England, 15 in Wales, and 13 in Ireland.
 These compare with 282 Munros and 226 Munro Tops in Scotland.
 Thirty three have the 30 m in prominence to be Murdos.
-Fifteen have the 150 m of prominence to be Real Munros: four in England, six in Wales, and five in Ireland.
+Fourteen have the 150 m of prominence to be Marilyns: three in England, six in Wales, and five in Ireland.
 Ten have the 600 m in prominence to be P600s, which being over 3,000 ft, makes them "Super-Majors": three in England, three in Wales, and four in Ireland.

 Climbers who complete all Munros, and the SMC list of 34 Furths, are called Furthists; the SMC keeps a register which numbered 631 Furthists at October 2018.
 The first Furthist is registered as James A. Parker who completed all 34 Furths on 19 April 1929 (having become a Munroist in 1927).
 In 1986, Ashley Cooper became the first person to climb all the 3,000 ft summits in one continuous expedition, of 111 days, 2,500 km, and 150 km of ascent.